Integration Checklist for HRIS and ICHRA Platforms: 2026

 3. Relocation and Address Changes

 An employee’s location is critical for ICHRA.
-The cost of the benchmark health plan, which is used to determine affordability, varies significantly by geographic rating area (often based on ZIP code or county).
 When an employee moves, the integration must sync the new address immediately to recalculate affordability and trigger a Special Enrollment Period if they move to a new plan area.

 4. Salary and Affordability Change Detection

-The IRS sets an annual affordability threshold (9.96% of household income for 2026 plan years).
+The IRS sets an annual affordability threshold.
 See our glossary entry on the affordability percentage for definitions and updates.
 If an employee’s compensation changes, your ICHRA contribution may no longer be considered “affordable.”
-A good integration monitors salary changes from the HRIS and flags potential affordability issues, helping you stay compliant and ensuring employees can make informed decisions about their coverage.
+A good integration monitors salary changes from the HRIS and flags potential affordability issues, helping you stay compliant.

 From Plan to Reality: Project Management